 Of course, the vast majority of those will be either about Ouyang or about his relationship with Esen.
 I'm rereading it right now.

 - Needless to say, Ouyang is my favourite.
-Sometimes I call him 'Mr. Masochist' for reasons obvious to anyone who's read the book.
+Sometimes I call him 'Mr. Masochist' or 'Bitchboy Twink' for reasons obvious to anyone who's read the book.
 He's along with Chaghan Suren my favourite character of any book I've ever read.
 No one else's doing it like him.

 - Placeholder